-With the commencement of the 2016 Summer Olympics, we wanted to dedicate this newsletter to athletes and discuss the many ways that Oriental medicine is used to help prevent and heal injuries and enhance athletic performance.
+With the Olympics happening recently, we wanted to dedicate this newsletter to athletes and discuss the many ways that Chinese medicine is used to help prevent and heal injuries and enhance athletic performance.

 All athletes and coaches are involved in an ongoing search for ways to improve performance and gain a competitive edge over their rivals.
 Many are finding that acupuncture can often provide that edge.
 Acupuncture can strengthen body function and restore internal harmony and balance.
 Professional sports teams and top athletes often have an acupuncturist on staff to treat injuries and keep them performing at their peak.
 Here are a few examples:

-- China's most popular sportsman, the 7 foot 6 inch basketball center, Yao Ming, used acupuncture and Oriental medicine to help him recover after undergoing surgery on his ankle.
+- China's most popular sportsman, the 7 foot 6-inch basketball center, Yao Ming, used acupuncture and Chinese medicine to help him recover after undergoing surgery on his ankle.

-- Canadian slopestyle athelete, Mark McMorris, used acupuncture to help him recover from broken rib in time to win a bronze medal at Sochi.
+- Canadian slopestyle athlete, Mark McMorris, used acupuncture to help him recover from a broken rib in time to win a bronze medal at Sochi.

 Studies on Acupuncture to Enhance Athletic Performance